Community-Acquired Bacterial Pneumonia

 - Reyes MP, Ostrea EM, Jr., Cabinian AE, Schmitt C, Rintelmann W. Vancomycin during pregnancy: does it cause hearing loss or nephrotoxicity in the infant?
 Am J Obstet Gynecol.
 1989;161(4):977-981.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/2801848.

 Note: Empiric antimicrobial therapy should be initiated promptly for patients presenting with clinical and radiographic evidence consistent with bacterial pneumonia.
 The recommendations listed below are suggested empiric therapy.
-The regimen should be modified as needed once microbiologic and drug susceptibility results are available.
-Providers must also consider the risk of opportunistic lung infections such as PCP or TB, which may alter the empiric therapy as needed.
-Empiric Outpatient Therapy (Oral) Preferred Therapy
+The regimen should be modified as needed once microbiologic and antimicrobial susceptibility testing results are available.
+Providers should also consider the risk of opportunistic lung infections, such as PCP or TB, which could affect the selection of empiric therapy.
+Empiric Outpatient Therapy for Patients With Non-severe CAP (Oral) Preferred Therapy

 or